All Countries in the World

 The Dragon Dance originated from the Han Dynasty (206 BC - 24 AD) and the tradition never faded.
 Originally performed to please the ancestors and to plead for enough rain for crops and hence preventing sickness and hunger, the Dragon Dance has gradually become a cultural activity.
 Since the Tang (618-907 AD) and Song Dynasty (960-1279 AD), Dragon Dances can be seen in every festival.

 A fairy tale tells the legend: One day, the Dragon King felt some terrible pain around his waist.
 After consuming all medication he could find, the pain persisted.
 Without any other option, he turned into human form and sought for doctor's advice.
 After the inspection, the doctor claimed, "You are not a human."
-Realising that he couldn't pretend anymore, the Dragon King turned into his original form.
+Realizing that he couldn't pretend anymore, the Dragon King turned into his original form.
 The doctor still helped, removing the pain from the dragon’s waist by a small operation and applied medication on the wound.
 The Dragon King felt relieve immediately.
 In appreciation to the doctor's help, the Dragon King said this to the doctor, "Dance in gears in the form of a dragon and you shall be granted with smooth weather and great harvests."
 The news quickly spread and people began to dance in gears built to the form of a dragon to plead for rain in drought seasons.

-Colours of Dragons and Patterns of the Dance
+Colors of Dragons and Patterns of the Dance

 The patterns of the dragon dance are choreographed according to the skills and experiences acquired by the performers.
 Some of the patterns of the dragon dance are "Cloud Cave", "Whirlpool", Tai-Chi pattern, "Threading The Money", "Looking For Pearl", and "Dragon Encircling The Pillar".
 The movement "Dragon Chasing The Pearl" shows that the dragon is continually in the pursuit of wisdom.